zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

-# dsRNA Generation for RNAi Experiments
+# dsRNA Synthesis for RNAi

 **General Note**: This protocol assumes you have already cloned a ~400-600 base pair fragment of gene target into pGEM-T. Use Primer3 to select primers for initial cloning efforts and use BLAST to check for potential off-target effects.
 Add T7 overhangs to working primers (5′ TAATACGACTCACTATAGGG 3′).

+## Materials

+  - MegaScript RNAi kit (Ambion AM1626)
+  - Eliminase

-### Adding T7 sites and scaling up the T7 template
+## Adding T7 sites and scaling up the T7 template

 1. Assemble master mix according to table below (this is for a single T7 reaction, scale as needed).